usarica/CMS3NtupleTools/test/profiling/README.md

 ### Running
 * Modify the pset to run over the desired number of events.
 If you run over less than a few thousand, your profiling will be dominated by startup overhead.
-And
 * Modify the parameters in `run_igprof.sh` to reproduce your local running.
 Be sure the path to the pset is correct, and it can't hurt to read the script before running it...
 * `./run_igprof.sh`
-* Visit link that gets printed out.
+* Visit the link that gets printed out.

 ## Time profiling (user time)
 The poor man's profiling is to run on many events and calculate the event rate from the `Begin processing` lines.
 Use the script `print_timing.py` to do this after you've redirected such output into a log file.
 The script has other features to be discovered.

 ## Memory profiling (Valgrind)
-A good reference is for Valgrind with CMSSW is [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideValgrindMemcheckParser#valgrind_MemcheckGraph_pl_graphi).
+A good reference for Valgrind with CMSSW is [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideValgrindMemcheckParser#valgrind_MemcheckGraph_pl_graphi).

 ### Instructions
 * Modify the pset to run over only a _handful_ of events, as this kind of profiling is quite intensive.
 Then, put this into the pset: